Raúl Ruiz (director): Legacy

 Ruiz's final completed feature Night Across the Street (2012) was selected to be screened posthumously in the Directors' Fortnight section of the 2012 Cannes Film Festival.
 His widow Valeria Sarmiento, who was also his collaborator and frequent editor for several decades, completed Lines of Wellington (2012), the Napoleonic epic that Ruiz was preparing when he died and the film was in competition for the Golden Lion at the 69th Venice International Film Festival and as a Zabaltegi Special at the 2012 San Sebastián International Film Festival.
 Both films were also shown at the 2012 Toronto International Film Festival and the 2012 New York Film Festival.

 On 25 July 2014, Serpentine Galleries in London launched "Pirates and Disappearances: A Homage to Raúl Ruiz", a weekend of Ruiz-related talks and screenings.
 The most complete retrospective yet of Ruiz's work took place at the Cinémathèque française in Paris between 30 March and 30 May 2016.
 Another retrospective commemoration was held at Lincoln Center in New York City which ran during the week ending 22 December 2016 with Part 2 in February 2018.
+The next major retrospective took place at the Viennale from October 2023 to January 2024 and was followed by another at the Cinemateca Portuguesa in February 2024.
+In late 2025, two further retrospectives will take place at the Filmoteca de Catalunya and the Cineteca Madrid.

 The feature film The Wandering Soap Opera, which Ruiz had shot in Chile in 1990 but left unfinished, was completed by Sarmiento and premiered at the Locarno Film Festival in August 2017.
 Ruiz's feature debut The Tango of the Widower and its Distorting Mirror, filmed in 1967 but shelved following budgetary problems, was restored by Sarmiento for a February 2020 premiere in the 70th Berlin International Film Festival.

-A third Ruiz film, Socialist Realism as One of the Fine Arts, is currently being restored and completed by Sarmiento for an official premiere in 2021.
+A third Ruiz film, Socialist Realism as One of the Fine Arts, has been restored and completed by Sarmiento for its official premiere in 2023.
 Ruiz was not able to give the film a final edit as a result of the Chilean coup in 1973 and it was presumed lost for many years.
 A fifty-minute rough cut was shown at the Valdivia International Film Festival in 2008, but four-and-a-half hours of footage was recovered from the archives of Duke University in 2016.